bautheac/pullit/README.md

 ## pullit\!

-Although pullit is self-contained with consumption value on its own, it is one of the workhorses of the [finRes](https://bautheac.github.io/finRes/) suite where it plays the very important role of interface to Bloomberg.
+Although self-contained with consumption value on its own, pullit is one of the workhorses of the [finRes](https://bautheac.github.io/finRes/) suite where it plays the very important role of interface to Bloomberg.
 Using carefully selected Bloomberg datafields from [BBGsymbols](https://bautheac.github.io/BBGsymbols/) in tandem with Armstrong, Eddelbuettel, and Laing (2018)’s Bloomberg interface it makes pulling financial data from Bloomberg rather easy for the R user.